Full commitment, but never the goal?

 4. Structure creates the space for new ideas

-Not everyone responds enthusiastically when I put these "structural measures" to the heart.
-Some say that fun and creativity suffer badly from such plans, and would rather just get started and see where the process takes them.
+Not everyone reacts enthusiastically when I recommend these “structural measures” to them.
+Some people think that fun and creativity suffer badly from such plans, and would rather just get started and see where the process takes them.

 I have - not least with myself - the experience that through meaningful plans and structures, the space is created to be creative and to come up with new ideas and solutions.